-Germany and Ireland have traditionally enjoyed friendly relations.
-Since Ireland joined the European Community (now the European Union) in 1973, the two countries have also cooperated closely at European level.
+Relations between the Federal Republic of Germany and Ireland are close and friendly.
+Since Ireland joined the European Community (now the European Union) in 1973, the two countries have also worked closely together at the European level.

-Ireland’s seven universities and 14 institutes of technology (comparable with Germany’s universities of applied sciences) maintain a number of partnerships with German universities.
-There are seven German Academic Exchange Service (DAAD) lectors and a DAAD German language assistant working at Irish universities.
+As Germany’s official cultural institute, the Goethe‑Institut has an office in Dublin.
+Recently redeveloped and expanded, this office was reopened in September 2018 at a ceremony attended by Minister of State Michelle Müntefering and Irish Minister for Culture Josepha Madigan.
+Ireland’s seven universities, one technical university and 11 institutes of technology (comparable with Germany’s universities of applied sciences) maintain a number of partnerships with German universities.
+Seven German Academic Exchange Service (DAAD) lecturers and a DAAD German language assistant currently work at Irish universities.
 A Centre for Irish‑German Studies was established at the University of Limerick in 1997.
-Every year, the Federal Foreign Office and the Educational Exchange Service (PAD) of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (KMK) invite the five Irish secondary school students who have achieved the best results in German nationwide in their Junior Certificate to visit Germany.
-A further 24 secondary school students also travel to Germany as part of a language promotion programme.
+The Federal Foreign Office and the Educational Exchange Service of the Standing Conference of the Ministers of Education and Cultural Affairs invite Irish school pupils to Germany every year.

 The Lutheran Church in Ireland has international members in its congregation and is headed by a pastor sent from Germany.
 For decades, it has been actively engaged in the ecumenical movement in Ireland.